Our Essential Services

 If you’d like to import medication for personal use, there are two factors to consider as far as customs regulations are concerned: first, you must find out if your meds contain any active ingredient classified as a controlled substance under Singapore’s anti-narcotic laws.
 Secondly, you need to have the required paperwork at hand.

 To identify controlled substances, please check the list provided by the Health Sciences Authority and talk to your doctor about it.
 Substances outlawed in Singapore due to their addictive or psychotropic nature may still be contained in some kinds of medication.
 For example, Diazepam can be used to treat epileptic attacks or severe insomnia, while ketamine is occasionally prescribed to relieve nerve pain.
-In case that any drug of yours has such ingredients, you need to apply for an official import permit.
+In case any drug of yours has such ingredients, you need to apply for an official import permit.

 At least two weeks before your planned date of arrival, send the respective application form via post, fax, or email to: